AliYmn/fastapi-throttle/README.md

 - Projects where simplicity is valued over advanced features
 - Development and testing environments

-For high-traffic production applications or distributed systems, consider a Redis-based solution.
+For high-traffic production applications or distributed systems, prefer a distributed rate limiter (e.g., Redis-backed).
+This package intentionally avoids Redis and focuses on simplicity.

 ## Testing